kyebinan/Design_Pattern/README.md

 Builder is a creative design pattern that allows one to build complex objects step by step.
 It allows to production of different variations or representations of an object using the same build code.
 Unlike other creative patterns, the Builder allows you to make products that do not follow the same interface.

+#### 4.PROTOTYPE
+Prototype is a design pattern that creates new objects from existing objects without making the code dependent on their class